MicrosoftDocs/visualstudio-docs/docs/javascript/npm-package-management.md

 When you save the file, Visual Studio adds the package under the **Dependencies / npm** node in Solution Explorer.
 If you don't see the node, right-click **package.json** and choose **Restore Packages**.

-It may take several minutes to install a package.
+It might take several minutes to install a package.
 Check progress on package installation by switching to **npm** output in the **Output** window.

 ![npm output](../javascript/media/npm-output.png)